- Date signed:

 - 12th January 2016

-A combative midfielder who has represented England at senior level, Jonjo has an impressive passing range and has found the net with spectacular efforts from distance on several occasions.
+A cultured, combative midfielder who has represented England at senior level, Shelvey has an impressive passing range and has found the net with spectacular efforts from distance on several occasions.

 In 2013, he joined Swansea City in the Premier League and became an instant hit at the Liberty Stadium.

-Newcastle made their move for Jonjo in January 2016 and he made his United debut against West Ham, helping the Magpies to a 2-1 victory.
+Newcastle made their move for the midfielder in January 2016 and he made his United debut against West Ham later that month, helping the Magpies to a 2-1 victory.

-Despite being relegated with the Magpies at the end of that season, Jonjo stayed with the club and was an integral part of the side which won the Championship title to secure an immediate return to the Premier League.
+Despite the club’s relegation at the end of that season, Shelvey stayed with the club and was an integral part of the side which won the Championship title to secure an immediate return to the Premier League.

 - Full Name: